DigiAngel/brofaq/README.md

 ## Disable an analyzer
-For each analyzer you want to disable add:
+For each analyzer you want to disable add the below to your already existing bro_init or create a new one like below:
 ~~~
 event bro_init()
     {